• Target level of study

 Select a program

-The Master's degree in Energy Management, Sources, Storage and Conversion (G2SCO) deals with all topics related to the Energy theme:
+The Master's degree in Energy Management, Sources, Storage and Conversion (G2SCO) covers all aspects of energy:

-- Energy and societal issues, changing needs, management of the energy mix, energy transition.
+- Energy and social issues, changing needs, managing the energy mix, energy transition.

 - Energy efficiency.

-- Issues related to energy sources and resources (fossil, nuclear, non-conventional) and modes of energy production (biological, chemical, physical), with particular emphasis on renewable resources (biomass, geothermal, wind, solar, tidal and hydro).
+- Issues relating to energy sources and resources (fossil, nuclear, non-conventional) and energy production methods (biological, chemical, physical), with particular emphasis on renewable resources (biomass, geothermal, wind, solar, tidal and hydraulic).

 - Energy conversion and storage systems and energy carriers.

-The training also includes lessons on the problems associated with waste reprocessing (nuclear, CO2 sequestration) as well as training on project management, innovation and technology transfer.
+The course also includes instruction in the issues associated with waste reprocessing (nuclear, CO2 sequestration, etc.), as well as training in project management, innovation and technology transfer.

 See the complete page of this course

-The GREEN track trains students to meet the challenges of profound changes in energy production and consumption patterns.
-The themes studied in the GREEN course will be related to multi-source / multi-load networks:
+The GREEN course trains students to meet the challenges of profoundly changing the way energy is produced and consumed.
+The themes studied in the GREEN course will be related to multi-source/multi-load networks:

-- Integration of local fluctuating energy production (solar or wind)
+- Integration of fluctuating local energy production means (solar or wind)

 -Development of optimal energy management strategies and monitoring methods.